alimony/mylittleapp/README.md

 ---

-This is an [Ansible](https://github.com/ansible/ansible) playbook to easily set up your own Heroku clone using [Dokku](https://github.com/progrium/dokku).
+This is an [Ansible](https://github.com/ansible/ansible) playbook that from scratch will automatically turn a pristine server into your own Heroku clone.
+All you need is the server, a domain name, and a DNS service supporting alias records.
+Everything is powered by [Dokku](https://github.com/progrium/dokku), which itself runs on [Docker](https://www.docker.io/).

 Setup